patrickjohncyh/FSMD/Visual2-master/README.md

 ## Introduction

-FSMD is an F# markdown implementation that converts markdown texts into HTML DOM (Document Object Model).
+FSMD is an F# markdown implementation that converts markdown texts into HTML DOM (Document Object Model),
-Which is then styled with CSS to produce interactive representations.
+which is then styled with CSS to produce interactive representations.

 This project's front end is based on https://github.com/ImperialCollegeLondon/Visual2 Renderer code.